ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 ```
 svn log -q | awk -F '|' '/^r/ {sub("^ ", "", $2); sub(" $", "", $2); print $2" = "$2" <"$2">"}' | sort -u > authors-transform.txt
 ```
-This command will retrieve all the log messages, extract the usernames, eliminate any duplicate usernames, sort the usernames and place them into a “authors-transform.txt” file.
+This command will retrieve all the log messages, extract the usernames, eliminate any duplicate usernames, sort the usernames and place them into a "authors-transform.txt" file.
 You can then edit each line in the file to create a mapping of SVN users to a well-formatted Git user.
-For example, you can map `almrangers = almrangers <almrangers> ` to `almrangers =  almrangers <almrangers@example.com>` .
+For example, you can map `willys = willys <willys> ` to `willys =  Willy-Peter Schaub <willys@microsoft.com> <willys@microsoft.com>` .

 ### Clone the Subversion repository using git-svn

 The following command will do the standard git-svn transformation using the authors-transform.txt file created in the previous step.
-It will place the Git repository in the "c:\mytempdir" folder in your local machine.
+It will place the Git repository in the ```c:\mytempdir``` folder in your local machine.
 ```
 git svn clone ["SVN repo URL"] --prefix=svn/ --no-metadata --authors-file "authors-transform.txt" --stdlayout c:\mytempdir
 ```